JDVanegasm/StayCation-DBF-Final-Project/README.md

   - dbScripts: Database SQL files for MySQL and PostgreSQL
   - Models: Database definition for the web services (API)
   - Main: Endpoints (API)
-  - Requirements.txt Contains the whole dependencies used in ths project
+  - Requirements.txt Contains the whole dependencies used in this project
   - Dockerfile and docker.compose.yaml

 ## License